About This Guide

 True holiness produces humility, not pride.
 When you genuinely pursue God, you become more aware of your own failures, not less.
 You extend more grace to others because you know how much you need it yourself.
 Self-righteousness is the Pharisee who thanked God he was not like other people.
 True holiness makes you more compassionate, not more condemning.

-The question is not “Have you always been holy?” but “Are you pursuing holiness now?”
+The question isn't “Have you always been holy?” but “Are you pursuing holiness now?”
 Scripture is full of holy leaders with unholy pasts: David the adulterer, Peter the denier, Paul the persecutor.
 God specializes in making holy vessels out of broken ones.
-Your past does not disqualify you.
+Your past doesn't disqualify you.
 It qualifies you to understand grace.

 Living Set Apart

-What does holiness actually look like when you are running a business, leading a team, or navigating the daily grind of marketplace leadership?
-Becoming a holy leader is not a one-time decision.
-It is a daily practice.
+What does holiness actually look like when you're running a business, leading a team, or navigating the daily grind of marketplace leadership?
+Becoming a holy leader isn't a one-time decision.
+It's a daily practice.
 Here are concrete ways to live set apart.

 Remember Your Identity Before Your Role